EMI share options – music to your ears

 • not have a “material interest” in the company i.e. enjoy beneficial ownership of / or have the ability to control more than 30% of the ordinary share capital of the company.

-No one employee may hold EMI options with a value in excess of £250,000.
-This limit is calculated by reference to the AMV of shares held as at the date of grant.
+No one employee may hold EMI options with a value in excess of £250,000 (when aggregated with the value of other unexercised Company Share Option Plan options).
+This limit is calculated by reference to the UMV of shares held as at the date of grant.
 If an employee reaches this limit, they cannot receive further EMI options for a further three year period.

 Tax advantages of issuing EMI share options